Use the MongoDB destination component to store the output of a data flow in a MongoDB collection.

 The _id field is a unique column that MongoDB uses across all of its rows.
 It is the primary key on all elements in a collection and it's automatically indexed.

-MongoDB would automatically generate _id as an ObjectID, one of MongoDB’s BSON types on each row, if neither of the above is specified.
+MongoDB would automatically generate _id as an ObjectID, one of MongoDB’s BSON types on each row, if above is not specified.